zwbetz-gh/zwbetz/content/blog/reuse-the-gradle-dependency-cache-with-docker/index.md

 CMD java -jar build/libs/*.jar
 ```

-Now when building, the dependency download is skipped and the dependency cache is used 🤗.
+Now when building, the dependency download is skipped, and the dependency cache is used 🤗.

 ```
 docker build --no-cache -f Dockerfile-app-cached -t app-cached .